tmartin1/rockridge/STYLE-GUIDE.md

     }
     ```

-* Don't use function statements for the entire first half of the course.
-They introduce a slew of subtle new rules to how the language behaves, and without a clear benefit.
-Once you and all your peers are expert level in the second half, you can start to use the more (needlessly) complicated option if you like.

-    ```javascript
-    // good:
-    var go = function() {...};

-    // bad:
-    function stop() {...};
-    ```

 ### Semicolons

-* Don't forget semicolons at the end of lines
+* Don't forget semicolons at the end of lines.

   ```javascript
   // good: